Kashibai Navrange: Education

 First, Kashibai went to Pandita Ramabai's Sharda Sadan.
 But later, her schooling took place in Huzurpaga, Pune.
 In 1896, she passed her matric and took admission to Bombay's Wilson College for further education.
 In 1909, she received a degree in BA.
 In 1906, she appeared LM & S examination.
 In 1907, Navrange started his own dispenser at Bhuleshwar.

 Works

 Navrange was engaged in various social and reforming activities as the member of Prarthana Samaj.
 She started taking a separate worship meeting on Sunday for women.
 In 1916, she ran a Milk Fund for poor women, sending clothes to children, collecting funds.

 By starting Garbhavati Chikitsalaya (hospital for pregnant women), Bombay, she gave free medication to poor women.
-He started some commercial activities to make women self-reliant.
+She started some commercial activities to make women self-reliant.
 In 1922, she established the business institution of women and encouraged women to start various types of work by opening industry, credit banks, buy-selling centers.
 She was appointed as a Fellow of Mumbai University.
 Kashibai Navrange was the member of the Mumbai Municipal School Committee and Juvenile Court counselor.
-Three years before her death, he resigned from the post of President of Prarthana Samaj.
+Three years before her death, she resigned from the post of President of Prarthana Samaj.